Forced marriages and honor killings in developed nations

 Although the practice exists in the United States, little action has been taken.
 Recognizing the problem as a violation of human rights as well as a form of child abuse, a study was released in 2011 by the Tahirih Justice Center in Houston, Texas.
 The report covered 3,000 cases of known or suspected forced marriages in the U.S. It included girls from 56 different ethnic communities and as young as 13.
 Few social service agencies know how to handle these cases.
 Child Protective Services is authorized to protect children from abuse and neglect.
 There are no laws allowing interference by the government into parental decisions regarding marriage.
 However, state criminal laws do apply when family members resort to violence to save face or restore a family’s honor by harming their child.

-For a disturbing but uplifting story of a 10-year-old girl who escaped an arranged, abusive marriage see “I Am Nujood” on this site.
+For a disturbing but uplifting story of a 10-year-old girl who escaped an arranged abusive marriage in Yemen, see “I Am Nujood” on this site.